-RMOC ownership recently became available to staff members.
+RMOC ownership is available to staff members.
 This relationship offers guides the opportunity to build actual equity for their hard work.
 And in return, we are blessed with committed, experienced, and motivated staff members that continue to offer incredible experiences to our guests.

 At RMOC we understand the importance of protecting our natural resources.
 We try our best to minimize our impact on the environment and to encourage others to do the same.
 The following list shows the conservation programs that we participate in.

 - Recycling– We recycle all plastic, glass, tin, aluminum, steel, cardboard, and office paper at the local center.
 We also recycle our old electronic devices.